 I have been involved with dairy goats for over 50 years and grew up drinking goat’s milk.
 As a youth, I was involved in 4H for 10 years with almost every possible animal 4H project.
 Goats were always one of my favorites but when we started with Nigerians in 2000, I was smitten with this precious little breed.
 My enchantment with KuneKune pigs struck me about six years ago.
 Until I found this gentle and super friendly breed, I was nervous around pigs and never thought I would own one, let alone have a breeding herd of them!

 I try to limit the goat herd to 30 animals going into the winter, 8 breeding VBN ewes, and I have set my adult pig limit at six.
 In the spring and summer months, we have a brief population explosion with many beautiful kids, lambs and piglets joining the family.
 We have been blessed to find wonderful new homes for about 45 goats annually and I sell about that same number of piglets.
-In addition to the 25-ish Nigerians and 11 Valais blacknose sheep, we are also home to 6 Kune Kune pigs, 5 Shetland sheep, 7 alpacas, a llama, 6 livestock guardian dogs, a dozen rare beautiful chocolate, mauve, and blue Orpington chickens, 20 tiny Serama chickens/chicks, two breeds of rabbits (10 total right now), 24 show quality solid Muscovy ducks, a turkey, seven barn cats, four over sized Pomeranians, my miniature horse, Shantelle’s full size horse and Blue Heeler dog.
+In addition to the 25-ish Nigerians and 11 Valais blacknose sheep, we are also home to 6 Kune Kune pigs, 5 Shetland sheep, 7 alpacas, a llama, 6 livestock guardian dogs, a dozen rare beautiful chocolate, mauve, and blue Orpington chickens, 20 tiny Serama chickens/chicks, two breeds of rabbits (6 total right now), 24 show quality solid Muscovy ducks, a turkey, multiple barn cats, five over-sized Pomeranians, my miniature horse, Shantelle’s full size horse and Blue Heeler dog.
 Wow, what a list!